main-kun/ravestar.dev/content/blog/anatomy-of-node-part-1.md

 First we force the `isolate` to run the queue with `PerformMicrotaskCheckpoint`.
 Then we create a new script meant only to return the value of `message` to the C++ code.
 Since we're using the same `Context` we created earlier, the variable `message` is already defined in its lexical scope.
 So running the microtask queue has updated it to the new value.
-Once we run the compiled we get `"Promise was processed!"` as expected.
+Once we run the compiled binary we get `"Promise was processed!"` as expected.
 The full example with processing the queue is available on GitHub in [simple-runner-microtask.cc](https://github.com/main-kun/notjs/blob/main/simple-runner/simple-runner-microtask.cc)